ernoult/mem-RBM/README.md

 # Robust Local Learning with Memristor-Based Restricted Boltzmann Machines

-This repository contains the code producing the results of [the paper](https://www.nature.com/articles/s41598-018-38181-3) "Using Memristors for Robust Local Learning of Hardware Restricted Boltzmann Machines".
+This repository contains the code producing the results of [the paper](https://www.nature.com/articles/s41598-018-38181-3) "Using Memristors for Robust Local Learning of Hardware Restricted Boltzmann Machines", published in Scientific Reports.
 The code is written in Matlab (2016).

 ![GitHub Logo](/fig4_ab.png)<!-- .element height="20%" width="20%" -->